Who Is This Credit Card Best For?

 You won’t be able to browse your redemption options online until you have an account, but according to a PenFed spokesperson, points used for travel have the highest average value, at 1.7 cents each.
 Points redeemed for gift cards and merchandise, by contrast, are worth just 0.85 cents each.

-As a general rule of thumb, points or miles worth more than 1 cent each are a pretty good deal.
+As a general rule of thumb, points or miles worth more than 1 cent each are a good deal, and 1.7 cents is particularly good for this kind of card.

 How to Get the Most Out of This Card

-Use this card whenever you’re at the gas pump, for sure.
-You should also stick to supermarkets since groceries at superstores and warehouse clubs don’t qualify for the bonus points.
+You’ll build up your points balance quickly by using this card exclusively for bonus categories.
+Use it whenever you’re at the gas pump, for sure.
+You should also stick to true supermarkets when buying food, since groceries at superstores and warehouse clubs don’t qualify for the bonus points.

 If you use the card to transfer a balance at the promotional rate, avoid using it for any new purchases until you’ve paid off the entire transferred balance.
 Otherwise, your new purchases will accrue interest, offsetting the value of the rewards you’ve earned.